AnneKammenhed/really-good-food/README.md

 The second repository (https://github.com/AnneKammenhed/good-food-too) was not connected to Heroku and there I succeeded in getting a basic model working to book times.

 To be sure not to run in to the same problem as in the first repository, I also created a third repository (this one) where I tried to develop the functioning model with the django TimeDateField.
 I also connected the User function since this is the solution that I found for the guest to be able to erase their bookings (requirement for the project).
-When trying to style the final site before handing in the project, the css-file and django settings stopped working.
-Unfortulatelly I couldn't style the final product furter.
+When trying to add an hero image from the Cloudinary storage, the connection to style.css and the django settings were lost.
+Unfortulatelly I couldn't add a hero image or style the final website furter.

 <h2>Deployment</h2>
 The app is deployed in Heroku and the images are in Cloudinary.